 Posted by SBS in Import and Export

-One of the great advantages of frozen semen is that the world is your market.
-It opens up the opportunity to expand the bloodlines of your breeding program by incorporating stallions from other countries.
-Importing frozen semen offers an alternative cost effective option compared to purchasing and importing young stock with those desirable bloodlines in their pedigree.
-But before you rush off to search the internet for your next world class stud, here are some points to consider before embarking on an import of frozen semen.
+One advantage of frozen semen is that the world is your market.
+Importing frozen semen opens up the opportunity to expand the bloodlines of your breeding program by incorporating stallions from other countries and is a cost effective alternative to purchasing and importing young stock.
+However, before you rush off to search the internet for your next world class stud, here are some points to consider.

 Please Note - photos used in these news articles are available in the public domain, have been purchased through istockphoto or (when referencing breeders or horses) have been submitted to Select Breeders Services Inc. by the breeding farm or horse owner.
 Photo credit has been provided where applicable.
 If at anytime you see something that needs to be addressed please feel free to contact us directly.